 4. If the oil level is low, remove the oil filler cap, and add oil to reach the upper limit mark shown on the dipstick.
 Use the oil recommended on p.
-68.
+66.

-- Running the engine with a low oil level can cause engine damage. - Do not overfill.
-Overfilling the engine will cause it to smoke or have oil leaks.
+Running the engine with a low oil level can cause engine damage.

 - 5. Install the oil filler cap and tighten it securely.
 Do not overtighten. - 6.
 Install and lock the engine cover (p.
-63).
+61).